COVID-19 Visitation Restrictions

 - St. Joseph's Campus (ARU/New Dawn, BSU, and C4 Medical Rehab): Visitation to be scheduled by department by calling 607-733-6541

-Arnot Health is following NYS Department of Health (DOH) guidelines for visitation, and no patients with suspected or confirmed COVID-19 infection will be permitted visitors at this time, unless it is an end-of-life situation.
+Arnot Health is following NYS Department of Health (DOH) guidelines for visitation.
+Visitation for COVID-19 positive patients will be determined on a case-by-case basis.
 In addition:

-- Visitors will be limited to one person per day unless a limited number of additional persons is determined to be appropriate to allow at the bedside (i.e. end-of-life situations).
-Exceptions will be two visitors (parents only) for NICU and pediatric patients.
+Visitors will be limited to two people per day, unless a limited number of additional persons is determined to be appropriate to allow at the bedside (i.e. end-of-life situations).
+In the NICU, only the parents are allowed to visit.

 The only support persons allowed at the bedside will be for the following patients: